joepalermo/dm_math_solvers/README.md

 Optional future work:
     - Extend the dataset
-    - Systematically generalization of various sorts
+    - Systematically study generalization of different sorts
-    - Use LM on top of NN
+    - Use LM on top of outputs from program synthesis to improve usability/robustness

-Other:
--use brackets for substitution
--to use LM on top of NN will need to run program for various outputs, might need to make NN good at ignoring irrelevant info (can regularize by introducing garbage into problem statements)
+        - to use LM on top of NN will need to run program for various outputs, might need to make NN good at ignoring irrelevant info (can regularize by introducing garbage into problem statements)
--